yulangz/rocketmq/RIP-21-logical-queue-abstraction-for-static-topic-and-fast-scale-out.md

 # Changes
 ## Architecture

-We use one or more MessageQueue to make one LogicalQueue; One LogicalQueue is unique in one topic, and one MessageQueue belongs to one and only one LogicalQueue.
+We use one or more physical MessageQueue to make one LogicalQueue with the following principles:

+* One LogicalQueue is unique in one topic
+* one physical MessageQueue belongs to one and only one LogicalQueue.

 | brokerName | MessageQueue | LogicalQueue |
 |------------|--------------|--------------|